juxt/aero/README.md

 {:database-uri #env DATABASE_URI}
 ```

 It is considered bad practice to use environment variables for passwords and other confidential information.
-This is because it is very easy for anyone to read a process's environment (e.g. via `ps -ef`).
-Environment variables are also commonly dumped out in a debugging sessions.
+This is because it is very easy to leak a process's environment (e.g. via `ps -ef` or to your application monitoring tool).
 Instead you should use `#include` - see [here](#hide-passwords-in-local-private-files).

 ### envf